What is a Master’s Degree?

 - Master of Science in Nursing Specialization in Nurse Administrator

-- RN to Master of Science in Nursing Specialization in Nurse Administrator
+- Master of Science in Nursing with a specialization in Adult Health Nurse Practitioner

 Questions to ask about a Master’s Degree: